telerik/kendo-ui-builder/docs/components/pie-charts.md

 # Pie Charts

-The Kendo UI Pie Charts are part of the Charts components which by the Builder supports.
+The Pie Charts are part of the Charts components which by the Builder supports.

 ## Usage